link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/_index.md

 We have extensively discussed data sharding and replication.
 Now, the question arises: *how can we effectively combine them into a single virtual database?*

-Maintaining a {{< term p2p >}} system is no simple task.
-This architecture embraces decentralization, aiming for high availability and fault tolerance, with **no single point of failure**.

 A decentralized cluster must ensure that metadata (e.g., member addresses, sharding information, etc.) is both reliable and consistently shared across all members.